 - 2 cups frozen peas, thawed

 - 1. Place the beef, potatoes, water, carrots, soup, onion, celery, Worcestershire sauce, browning sauce if desired, bouillon granules, garlic, sugar, salt and pepper in a 5- or 6-qt. slow cooker.
-Cover and cook on low for 6-8 hours or until meat is tender.
+Cover and cook on low until meat is tender, 6-8 hours.

 - 2. Combine cornstarch and cold water in a small bowl until smooth; gradually stir into stew.
 Stir in peas.
-Cover and cook on high for 30 minutes or until thickened.
+Cover and cook on high until thickened, 30 minutes.
 Yield: 8 servings (3 quarts).

 Reviews for Slow Cooker Beef Vegetable Stew

 "My husband said it's a keeper.
 Instead of the corn starch I coated in flour, salt and pepper then seared in skillet until browned.
 It was so thick I had to add water."

 "If you're looking for a good beef stew... keep looking."